check-spelling-sandbox/hazelcast/docs/design/partitioning/01-avoid-data-loss-on-migration.md

 CURRENT         : A, B, C, D
 TARGET          : A, C, D, E

-We can not migrate index 1 from B to C without decreasing available replica count.
+We cannot migrate index 1 from B to C without decreasing available replica count.
 If we perform a shift up, the immediate partition replica state will be: A, C, NULL, D which decreases available replica count and therefore not allowed by the algorithm.

 PLANNED MIGRATIONS: